iantsmall/mfj_challenge1/README.md

 ### External Libs and Tools

-External libs and tools can cleanup and enchance the code
+External libs and tools can clean up and enhance the code

 ### Larger Scale Optimizations